Tips to Teach Your Toddler to Talk

 A child seldom needs a good talking to as a good listening to.

-- However, most of them use single words at the normal age.
+- Most of them use single words at the normal age.

 - Baby or toddlers are more confuse if the parents or other family members use more than one language to communicate.